Tqyuo/odin-recipes/README.md

 This is my first project in the Odin Project course.
 I have prior HTML and CSS experience.
 Not too much but I am comfortable with the syntax and many concepts.
 This will be a great refresher and test of knowledge.
 I am super excited to continue learning
+Using this project to learn Git and the importance of valuable Commit messages.